Bigboss0912/Iron_Toddlers-BACS487/README.md

 2. Hit "Open ROM File" on the left
 3. Find your CLEAN ROM
 4. Select your randomization preferences
-5. The "Summary" Tab will show what is going to be changed
+5. The "User Log" Tab will show what you have changed so far
-6. When you've selected everything, hit "Randomize ROM File"
+6. When you've selected everything, hit "Save New ROM File"
 7. Choose where you'd like to save your randomized ROM and give it a name
 8. Load the new file in your emulator and enjoy :)
 --------------------------------------------------------------------------------------------------